mattbriggs/pattern-language-parser-generator/docs/instructions_for_docker.md

 # Instructions for Docker and Weaviate Integration

-This guide provides comprehensive instructions for managing the lifecycle of a local **Weaviate** instance using Docker, specifically for use with the Pattern Language Miner application.
+This guide provides comprehensive instructions for managing the lifecycle of a local **Weaviate** instance using Docker, specifically for use with the Pattern Language Miner tool.
 ## 🚀 Overview

 Weaviate is a vector database that allows fast semantic search and retrieval.
-In this application, it supports:
+In this tool, it supports:

 * Storing structured pattern data
 * Performing similarity queries using OpenAI embeddings